impacts of name change on Augsburg community

 Augsburg’s campus will not expand

-The name change to Augsburg University will not affect tuition or financial aid.
+The name change to Augsburg University does not affect tuition or financial aid.

 International recruitment may be enhanced